-- All freight being delivered to the DFC or other Team Leidos buildings must comply with the following shipping unit packing requirement in order to facilitate ease of unloading and handling within the goods in area. - Goods which do not comply to these requirements may be refused, unless an alternative format has been approved in writing by the Operational team, arranged via your Project Team, Lead IM or SC Manager. - In accordance with DEF CON 129 -Package Marking All Trade Packages must be clearly marked with the letters TRADE in either BLUE (Trade Packages) or BLACK in respect of Export Trade Packages. - Commercial Packaging is to conform to Military Packaging Levels (MPL) P, N and J to meet storage requirements.
+All freight being delivered to the DFC or other Team Leidos buildings must comply with the following shipping unit packing requirement in order to facilitate ease of unloading and handling within the goods in area.
+Goods which do not comply to these requirements may be refused, unless an alternative format has been approved in writing by the Operational team, arranged via your Project Team, Lead IM or SC Manager.

+In accordance with DEF CON 129 - Package Marking All Trade Packages must be clearly marked with the letters TRADE in either BLUE (Trade Packages) or BLACK in respect of Export Trade Packages.
+Commercial Packaging is to conform to Military Packaging Levels (MPL) P, N and J to meet storage requirements.

-Type of Freight Consignment Size Shipping Unit Packing Requirement General Freight (including Pharma and Hazardous) 0 - 10 Shipping cartons Either loose delivered or palletised General Freight (including Pharma and Hazardous) 11+ Shipping cartons Must be palletised Irregular Freight 1 item + Presented in the agreed format that allows safe unloading from delivery vehicle by FLT or PPT.
+Type of Freight Consignment Size Shipping Unit Packing Require- ment General Freight (includ- ing Pharma and Hazard- ous) 0 - 10 Shipping cartons Either loose delivered or palletised General Freight (includ- ing Pharma and Hazard- ous) 11+ Shipping cartons Must be palletised Irregular Freight 1 item + Presented in the agreed format that allows safe unloading from delivery vehicle by FLT or PPT.
 Goods not packed in a wooden crate or STCC must be securely fixed to either a NATO pallet or a wooden skid, which must remain attached to the item once off-loaded.

-PALLETISED GOODS -PALLET TYPE AND QUALITY
+PALLETISED GOODS - PALLET TYPE AND QUALITY

-- For commodities, palletised product must be packed on a wooden Winged or Wingless Pallet 1 tonne specification pallet that measures 1,200mm × 1,000mm, and is 4-way entry (or equivalent).
-The technical specification of the Winged and Wingless Pallet 1 tonne is shown in Appendix F. - All pallets must be of A Grade, with no visible signs of damage or protruding nails. - Suppliers are responsible for sourcing their own Winged and Wingless pallets. - All pallets are delivered to the site on a one-way basis as no exchange - Goods presented on any defective or sub-standard pallet or media will be refused.
+For commodities, palletised products must be packed on a wooden Winged or Wingless, 1 tonne specification pallet that measures 1,200mm × 1,000mm, and is 4-way entry (or equivalent).
+The technical specification of the Winged and Wingless Pallet 1 tonne is shown in Appendix F.

+All pallets must be of A Grade, with no visible signs of damage or protruding nails.
+Suppliers are responsible for sourcing their own Winged and Wingless pallets.
+All pallets are delivered to the site on a one-way basis as no exchange is given.
+Goods presented on any defective or substandard pallet or media will be refused.